jrfnl/debug-bar-plugin-activation/readme.txt

 = What about uninstalling ? =
 > Your plugin may need to do some clean-up when it is uninstalled from a site.
 A plugin is considered uninstalled if a user has deactivated the plugin, and then clicks the delete link.
 >
-> When your plugin is uninstalled, you’ll want to clear out any rewrite rules added by the plugin, options and/or settings specific to to the plugin, or other database values that need to be removed.
+> When your plugin is uninstalled, you'll want to clear out any rewrite rules added by the plugin, options and/or settings specific to to the plugin, or other database values that need to be removed.

 Ref: [Plugin Handbook](https://developer.wordpress.org/plugins/the-basics/uninstall-methods/)